loicguilmard/ELECTRE_Tri/ELECTRE_Tri/README.md

 - `ELECTRE_Tri.py`: core functions for implementing ELECTRE Tri method.

 Jupyter notebooks:
-- `ELECTRE_Tri_application.ipynb`: simple application wich requires only the performance matrix and criteria weights.
+- `ELECTRE_Tri_application.ipynb`: simple application which requires only the performance matrix and criteria weights.
+The base profiles and the thresholds are given by default values;
-- `ELECTRE_Tri_explained.ipynb`: computational explanation of ELECTRE Tri method.
+- `ELECTRE_Tri_explained.ipynb`: computational explanation of ELECTRE Tri-B method.
-- `ELECTRE_Tri_yours.ipynb`: sandbox for your own ELECTRE Tri Multiple-Criteria Decision-Making.
+- `ELECTRE_Tri_yours.ipynb`: sandbox for your own ELECTRE Tri-B Multiple-Criteria Decision-Making.

 Data folder:
 - `data/`: Folder containing example datasets from literature for use with the Jupyter notebook.